 You will ride one horse during this assessment.
-The horse will be training towards advanced level and may be a competition or school horse of any type, size, sex or age from four years upwards.
-The horse may be of any level of fitness and capable of varying quality of work.
+The horse will be capable of jumping up to 1.20m and may be a competition or school horse of any type, size, sex or age.

+The horse may be of any level of fitness and may be capable of varying quality of work.
+The horse will be presented to you ready to ride either in schooling or competition tack.

-You will ride on a surface and may share the area with one other candidate.
+You will ride in an enclosed area and may share the area with one other candidate.